Hacks-On/CollegeLink/README.md

 - `row_chat_left.xml` : Contains the design for displaying the messages of the _second person_ in the chat.
 - `row_chat_right.xml` : Contains the design for displaying the messages of the _first person(the current user)_ in the chat.
 - `row_chatlist.xml` : Contains the design of a dummy chatlist as it will be displayed in the chatbox fragment.
-- `row_comments.xml` : Contains the design of a dummy comment as it will be displayed on any post.
 - `row_posts.xml` : Contains the design of a dummy post as it will be displayed on the user's feed.
+- `row_notifications.xml` : Contains the design of a dummy notification as it will be displayed on the notifications screen.
 - `row_users.xml` : Contains the design of a dummy user as it will be displayed in the users fragment.
+- `row_comments.xml` : Contains the design of a dummy comment as it will be displayed on any post.

 ### Please note :